Stanford Doerr School of Sustainability

 Lecturer

-For two decades, Sibyl has worked in partnership with community leaders on issues of Indigenous peoples and salmon around the North Pacific – in the Russian Far East, Alaska, Canada and the US.
+For over two decades, Sibyl has worked in partnership with community leaders on issues of Indigenous peoples and salmon around the North Pacific – in the Russian Far East, Alaska, Canada and the US.
 Previous to graduate school, she spent eight years doing international conservation work and facilitating international exchanges with community leaders as a Russian translator -- an experience that introduced her to the deep connections between salmon conservation and Indigenous peoples.
-She completed her undergraduate work at Stanford, earning a dual degree in Human Biology and Russian.
+She completed her undergraduate work at Stanford, earning a dual degree in Human Biology and Slavic Studies.

-For publications and CV, please see www.sibyldiver.com. -
+For additional research information please see www.sibyldiver.com. -

-Professor (By Courtesy), Earth System Science
+Postdoctoral Scholar, Earth System Science

 -